ctoa2020/mem-matrix/README.md

-## Step1: To extract feature images, execute the following instructions.
+## Step1: To extract feature images from the upstream model(by default, ResNet-50), execute the following instructions.
 ```shell
 python feature_extraction.py
 ```